Roland-Huisman/M847-extended-version-V1.1/README.md

 After a time out of 3 seconds the displayed program will be loaded.

 The initial V1 version puts out a lot of debugging data and is slowed down a lot.
-This will be tuned up soon.
-But it does give a nice blinkenlight effect while loading.
+This can be tuned up but it does give a nice blinkenlight effect while loading.

 The PCB has been made in trough hole components.
-This because many people can built it without any special tools.
+This because people can built it without any special tools.
 The ATMEGA328 needs to have an Arduino bootloader in it.
-You can program this also with an Arduino as programmer.
+You can buy it already flashed but you can program this also with an Arduino as ISP programmer.

+The picture "Flash Arduino bootloader.jpg" shows how to connect an Arduino as ISP to flash the arduino bootloader into the Atmega328.
+I used a 6 pin cable and on the programmer side I took out wire 5.
+Wire 5 goes to digital pin 10 on the Arduino ISP.
+You have to do this only once.
+If you bought an Atmega328 with arduino bootloader in it then there is no need to flash the CPU with the bootloader.

+Please don't mix up the terms bootloader.
+When you flashed the Arduino bootloader you have to upload the "M847 extedned edition.ino" to the board using the Arduino IDE and a serial cable.
+The board has to be in the PDP then to give the board 5V power.
+(You can also power the board externally if you prefer)

 Regards, Roland Huisman